mattiaswickberg/1dv600-lab/Documentation/Personal_reflections.md

 ## Task 1
 ### Subtask A

 The most complicated aspect of this task was really that I don't understand what the book object in the dao folder should be?
 In the end, I just made a file there and went on to create the book list in GetBooksResource.
 Again, I made the mistake of adding the book list to the callback to make it show on the website instead of console.log, so had to retrace and log it to the terminal instead.
-As always, the hardest part of any task is usually to actually understand what the task giver is saying/writing!
+As always, the hardest part of any task is usually to actually understand what the task giver is saying/writing.
+This is something I try to remind myself of every day as a teacher, because it's often the most challenging task for both me and my students.

 ### Subtask B